-Statement of MLP Group S.A. of Pruszków (the "Company", the "Issuer", the "Parent") regarding selected corporate governance rules set forth in the Annex to Resolution No. 26/1413/2015 of the Exchange Supervisory Board dated 13 October 2015 which were not complied with in the financial year ended 31 December 2020, with explanation of the circumstances and reasons for the non-compliance.
+Statement of MLP Group S.A. of Pruszków (the "Company") regarding selected corporate governance rules set forth in the Annex to Resolution No. 26/1413/2015 of the Exchange Supervisory Board dated 13 October 2015 which were not complied with in the financial year ended 31 December 2020, with explanation of the circumstances and reasons for the non-compliance.